alxayeed/fooderlich-2.0/README.md

 - Setting the router’s Back button dispatcher lets us listen to platform system events.

+### Chapter 8 - Deep Links and Web URLs
+- The app notifies RouteInformationProvider when there’s a new route.
+- The provider passes the route information to RouteInformationParser to parse the URL string.
+- The parser converts app state to and from a URL string.
+- AppLink models the navigation state.
+It is a user-defined data type that encapsulates information about a URL string.
+- In development mode, the Flutter web app does not persist data between app launches.
+The web app generated in release mode will work on the other browsers.

 ## Widgets & Classes
 - [AppBar](https://api.flutter.dev/flutter/material/AppBar-class.html)